-James Cameron’s movies ranked are:
+James Cameron’s movies ranked from worst to best are:

 - Piranha 2